skagankose/Blog/README.md

-#Seyahatname
+# seyahatname

-Seyahatname means itinerary in Turkish.
-This project is just me trying to create a personal blog.
+Seyahatname means itinerary and this project is just me trying to create a personal blog.